Ion Weibel Instability in the hybrid framework: the optimal resolution: Simulation

 The $N=10$ hybrid simulation closely resembles the full PIC result, with filamentary structures of characteristic size $\sim d_i$.
 The PIC simulation naturally exhibits additional small-scale features due to its higher resolution and the inclusion of electron physics, but the ion-scale structures relevant for shock dynamics are well reproduced.

 In contrast, for $N=50$, the magnetic field appears significantly more irregular, with oblique structures and without the well-defined filaments seen in both the full PIC and lower-resolution hybrid runs.
 The magnetic field fluctuations are also characterized by amplitudes $\Delta B/B_0 \ll 10$, in contrast to the full PIC and the $N=10$ cases.
+An additional simulation performed with $N=20$ produces a morphology very similar to both the $N=10$ hybrid and full PIC results and is therefore not shown.
+In contrast, for $N=5$ (also not shown, since the focus in this section is on the maximum resolution) the filaments develop on much larger spatial scales, the magnetic field becomes dominated by the $B_x$ component ($B_x>B_y$), and the simulation fails to reproduce the full PIC results.
 A quantitative analysis of these waves is beyond the scope of this work, as such an investigation may be code-dependent.
 However, this comparison demonstrates that the theoretical prediction for the maximum useful resolution is robust, and that exceeding it can lead to the emergence of unphysical modes and results far from the PIC prediction.